fiberplane/fpx/packages/client-library-otel/README.md

-# FPX Hono Opentelemetry Client (BETA)
+# Fiberplane Hono Opentelemetry Library (BETA)

 > **Note:** This library is in beta, and is still under active development.

-This is a client library that will send telemetry data to a *local* FPX server upon every incoming request and outgoing response.
+This is a client library that will send telemetry data to a *local* Fiberplane Studio server upon every incoming request and outgoing response, in order to be visualized in the Studio UI.

 Under the hood, it uses [OpenTelemetry](https://opentelemetry.io/) traces to collect telemetry data and send it to a local FPX server.

-By default, it proxies `console.*` functions to send logging data to a local FPX server, so any time you use a `console.log`, `console.error`, etc., in your app, it will also send those log messages to FPX.
+By default, it proxies `console.*` functions to send logging data to a local Fiberplane Studio server, so any time you use a `console.log`, `console.error`, etc., in your app, it will also send those log messages to FPX.

 Likewise, any time your app makes a `fetch` request, it will create a trace for that request.
 This behavior is configurable.